Conquering Procrastination and Taking Initiative

 Dig a little deeper into your brain and try to see what triggers you to procrastinate.

 Is it based on your emotions?
 Or are you simply unmotivated?
 Procrastination can be based on fears, unhappiness, or a career you may find boring.

 There are ways to overcome procrastination.
-It doesn’t have to control you or define you and your work ethic.
-There are many ways you can try to beat that procrastination habit.
+Consequently, it doesn’t have to control you or define you and your work ethic.
+There are many ways you can try to beat the procrastination habit.

 - Start by making a goal for yourself.

-- Visualize what needs to be done and the steps needed to get it done.
+- Visualize what you need to do and the steps you need to take

 - Set milestones—this will help you have small wins on your journey.